×

 Free cash flow represents the cash a company generates after covering its operating and capital expenditure requirements.
 Forensic accountants assess free cash flow trends over time to gauge a company's financial flexibility and ability to meet its obligations.
 Significant variations in free cash flow, especially negative trends, can indicate financial stress or potential mismanagement of resources.

-For those seeking to solve their forensic accounting assignment, mastering the intricacies of cash flow analysis is essential to unraveling the complexities hidden within the financial landscape.
+For those seeking to solve their Financial Analysis Assignment Help, mastering the intricacies of cash flow analysis is essential to unraveling the complexities hidden within the financial landscape.

 Forensic Data Analytics